CURRENCIES: Dollar Advances Vs. Yen As Stock-market Volatility Declines

 The euro strengthened on Tuesday as news that Greece had reached an agreement to unlock the next tranche of bailout money pushed the shared currency higher.

-One euro bought $1.0907 in recent trade, compared with $1.0900 late Monday in New York, just below a more than five-month high.
+One euro bought $1.0923 late Tuesday in New York, compared with $1.0900 late Monday in New York, just below a more than five-month high.

 The euro has marched higher in recent weeks as polls suggest Macron will handily defeat Le Pen in the second round of the French presidential election.
 Voters will head to the polls on Sunday.